ascend4/ascend4/models/refinery.md

 ### Calculated economic results

+The modern GAMS guide's table does **not** report profit; the original technical report does, but for its lower cracking cost described above.
-The published table does **not** report profit.
-The more precise economic references below were calculated locally, not taken from a GAMS objective listing.
+The more precise economic
+references below were calculated locally, not taken from a GAMS objective listing.
 Both ASCEND adapters agree with a separately written Python matrix transcription solved using SciPy's HiGHS interface in MARCO's original